Tonywuhk/realai.org/course/README.md

 * Text editor: [Vim](http://realai.org/course/tools/vim/)
 * Programming language: [Python](http://realai.org/course/python/)

-The [Jupyter Notebook](http://jupyter.org/) is an open source project that was born out of the [IPython Project](https://ipython.org/), and is a good tool for interactive data science and scientific computing.

 [TensorFlow](https://www.tensorflow.org/) is one of the most popular [deep learning libraries](http://realai.org/course/lib/) that we will use to implement projects.
 We can set it up in a [Jupyter Notebook running on GCE](http://realai.org/course/GCE/jupyter/).